 Load Data from Salesforce to PostgreSQL

-• TIme-consuming: You will have to manually write a lot of code under this method.
+• Time-Consuming: You must write a lot of code manually if using this method.
 This takes up a lot of time and may not be very helpful in organizations that enforce strict deadlines.

-• Requires Constant Maintenance: This method will return inaccurate data in the event that there is a connectivity issue or issues with the Google Sheets API.
-Consequently, constant monitoring is required just to ensure that you have accurate data
+• Requires Constant Maintenance: This method will return inaccurate data if there is a connectivity issue or issues with the Google Sheets API.
+It also requires constant monitoring to ensure that you have accurate data.

-• Difficulty with Data Transformations: It is impossible to perform fast data transformations like currency conversions under this method
+• Difficulty With Data Transformations: It is impossible to perform fast data transformations like currency conversions using this method.

-• Difficulties with Real-time data: The data captured in this method is at a point in time.
-You have to write additional code and configure cron jobs to have basic real-time functionality
+• Difficulties With Real-Time Data: The data captured in this method is at a point in time.
+You have to write additional code and configure cron jobs to have real-time functionality.

 When using the Google Sheets API, keep the following in mind:

-2. Authentication: You can use either OAuth or the app’s API key on Google Sheets.
+2. Authentication: You can use OAuth or the app’s API key on Google Sheets.

 Conclusion

-You have learned about 2 methods you can use to connect Google Sheets to PostgreSQL.
-The manual process requires configurations and is demanding, so check out Hevo, which will do all the hard work for you in a simple intuitive process so that you can focus on what matters, the analysis of your data.
+You have learned about four methods you can use to connect Google Sheets with PostgreSQL.
+The manual process requires configurations and is demanding, so you can check out Hevo, which will do all the hard work for you in a simple, intuitive process so that you can focus on what matters: the analysis of your data.

 1. How do I convert Google Sheets to a database?